YZBruh/pbt/README.md

 ```
 1. The partition name is obtained (with the -p or --partition argument)
 2. Other arguments (if used) are processed.
-3. It is backed up using DD.
-If the progress is not a problem, it is not given (DD)
+3. The backup and flashing processes were written according to DD's code.
+So there is a piece of toybox code
 ```

 #### Presented arguments (options)